 The Mets were champions of baseball and riding high, hoping to form a dynasty and come back to the postseason for years to come.
 Unfortunately, key pieces of the ’86 squad moved on, including Knight who had held out hope that he and the Mets could work out a new contract.
 The sides couldn’t come to agreement on a new deal, with the Mets offering essentially the same salary as he earned in ’86.
 With no common ground, Knight moved on and signed a one-year deal with the Baltimore Orioles.

 Knight returned to Citi Field last year for the 30th anniversary of the ’86 championship team.
-It was the first time Knight had taken part in such festivities, both due to scheduling agreements and also in part due to lingering feelings that weren’t fully mended from player and team.
+It was the first time Knight had taken part in such festivities, both due to scheduling difficulties and lingering ill-will between player and club.

 Knight works as a member of the Washington Nationals broadcast team, this his 11th season with the Nationals, and I had the chance to speak with Knight before a game last week to discuss his time with the Mets, his memories from ’86, and if he has a desire to ever manage again in baseball.